mirkolai/evalita-sardistance/README.md

 4. Please note that the test set consists of \(1,110\) tweets, so you can double check that your files are complete by verifying that you have the correct number of lines.

+5. Please fill in the questionnaire regarding your system desctiption: https://forms.gle/CGrQcriCq3ctXGYc7

 Submission format
 =================